Particle Physics at the European Spallation Source

 Interactions beyond the SM can be expanded into $V+A$, scalar, tensor and pseudoscalar operators as corrections to the SM Hamiltonian.
 This modern EFT approach yields the most general Hamiltonian of beta decay already considered by Lee and Yang \cite{Lee:1956qn}.
 The classical papers \cite{Jackson:1957zz,Jackson:1957auh,Ebel1957} have related the coefficients of the operators -- which can be translated into the Wilson coefficients of the EFT language -- and the observable correlation coefficients.
 Thus, correlation coefficients can be analysed for physics beyond the SM in a model-independent way \cite{Dubbers:2021wqv,Falkowski:2020pma,Gonzalez-Alonso:2018omy,Wauters:2013loa,Severijns:2006dr}.

 Whereas high-energy physics experiments are more sensitive to right-handed neutrinos \cite{Dubbers:2021wqv}, superallowed $0^+\rightarrow 0^+$ nuclear beta decays to scalar interactions \cite{Hardy:2020qwl}, and neutron beta decay is highly relevant in searches for exotic tensor interactions.
 The Fierz interference term describes scalar--vector and tensor--axial-vector interference and is therefore linear in the scalar and the tensor coefficients, making it particularly interesting for searching for these exotic interactions \cite{Gonzalez-Alonso:2018omy}.
 It can be measured from the beta spectrum or from the electron-energy dependence of beta, antineutrino or proton asymmetry.
-The $D$ coefficient tests time reversal violation at the TeV scale.
-In general, EDMs provide more stringent constraints \cite{Ng:2011ui} but not if right-handed neutrinos are involved \cite{El-Menoufi:2016cfo}.
+The $D$ coefficient tests time reversal violation at the TeV scale, but EDMs and other experiments provide more stringent constraints and observable deviations of $D$ from final state effects require specific fine-tuned models \cite{Ng:2011ui,El-Menoufi:2016cfo,Ramsey-Musolf:2020ndm,Falkowski:2022ynb}.
 Within the $V-A$ model and neglecting electromagnetic effects and recoil order corrections which can in principle be calculated, electrons emitted in beta decay are longitudinally polarised and correlation coefficients relating the transverse electron polarisation $\bm{\sigma}_{e,\perp}$ to $\bm{p}_e$, $\bm{p}_{\bar{\nu}}$ or $\bm{\sigma}_n$ vanish.
 Transverse electron polarisation can arise from scalar and tensor interactions beyond the SM.
 Said correlation coefficients have different sensitivities to the real and the imaginary parts of the scalar and the tensor couplings.
 Their experimental values may thus be used to establish constraints on all relevant theory parameters from neutron decay alone \cite{Bodek:2019vom}.
 Ref.~\cite{Dubbers:2021wqv} (Table~5) compares today's best results on the EFT Wilson coefficients from experiments at low and at high energy.